snowplow/documentation/docs/collecting-data/collecting-from-own-applications/snowplow-tracker-protocol/index.md

 ### Other Events

-There are a number of core Snowplow events which do not follow the self describing event format.
+There are a number of core Snowplow events which do not follow the self-describing event format.

 #### Pageview tracking